Michael Portillo Keynote Speaker

 - Former cabinet minister expert on the implementation of policy, and how to reduce public spending

-Michael Portillo began his first Cabinet post as Chief Secretary to the Treasury in 1992 under Prime Minister John Major.
+Michael Portillo is now a highly regarded after dinner speaker but he began his Cabinet career as Chief Secretary to the Treasury in 1992 under Prime Minister John Major.
 He became Employment Secretary two years later and then Defence Secretary, where he was responsible for an annual budget of £22bn.

 After losing his seat at the 1997 General Election, Michael returned to the House of Commons in 1999, joining William Hague’s frontbench as Shadow Chancellor.
 Following the Conservatives’ election defeat in 2001, Michael unsuccessfully contested the leadership of the party.
 He left the Commons in 2005.